-Under the terms of the License Agreement, Newsoara will be responsible for all clinical, regulatory and commercialization activities respecting ZEN-3694 in the Territories and therefore the Company will be dependent upon Newsoara in successfully undertaking those actions in a timely and economic manner and in compliance with all applicable legal and regulatory requirements within the Territories.
-If Newsoara is unable to fulfill its obligations under the terms of the License Agreement and in compliance with all applicable legal and regulatory requirements, including clinical, regulatory and commercialization of ZEN-3694, our prospective revenue from royalty payments related to the commercialization of ZEN-3694 in the Territories may be materially diminished, delayed or never realized, which could negatively affect our operating results and financial condition.
+Under the terms of these license agreements, Newsoara will be responsible for all clinical, regulatory and commercialization activities respecting ZEN-3694 in the aforementioned territories and therefore the Company will be dependent upon Newsoara in successfully undertaking those actions in a timely and economic manner and in compliance with all applicable legal and regulatory requirements within these territories.
+If Newsoara is unable to fulfill its obligations under the terms of the license agreements and in compliance with all applicable legal and regulatory requirements, including clinical, regulatory and commercialization of ZEN-3694, our prospective revenue from royalty payments related to the commercialization of ZEN-3694 in these territories may be materially diminished, delayed or never realized, which could negatively affect our operating results and financial condition.

-Further, conducting business with Newsoara within the Territories, and specifically China, subjects us to certain economic, political, and legal risks and uncertainties regarding, among other things, the development and commercialization of ZEN-3694 and the release and receipt of payments under the terms of the License Agreement, including the payment of royalties upon commercialization of ZEN-3694.
+Further, conducting business with Newsoara within these territories, and specifically China, subjects us to certain economic, political, and legal risks and uncertainties regarding, among other things, the development and commercialization of ZEN-3694 and the release and receipt of payments under the terms of the license agreements, including the payment of royalties upon commercialization of ZEN-3694.